alexanderek/mihomo-fakeip-ros/README.md

+All the functionality of this container is available in the [repository](https://github.com/Medium1992/mihomo-proxy-ros), so it has been archived.

 # Mihomo-FakeIP-RoS
 This repository provides a Mihomo build with an integrated configuration, designed for deployment on MikroTik RouterOS via containerization, utilizing DNS static forwarding and the native RouterOS tunneling features.